michaelmalick/phd-thesis/2_introduction/intro.md

-Four processes have been hypothesized to drive spatial synchrony in animal populations including dispersal, disease, predation, and environmental stochasticity.
+Four processes have been hypothesized to drive spatial synchrony in animal populations including dispersal, disease, predation, and environmental stochasticity [@Koenig1999a; @Bjornstad1999a].
 For Pacific salmon, dispersal occurs when adults from one population stray from their natal spawning area and reproduce with another population.
 Although salmon dispersal plays an important role in meta-population dynamics, dispersal rates are likely too low to synchronize populations across 100's of kilometers [@Schtickzelle2007; @Brenner2012; @Rogers2008].
 In some areas, predation and host/parasite dynamics may be contributing factors to spatial synchrony across salmon populations.
-For example, along the southern British Columbia coast, infection of wild salmon with sea lice from Atlantic salmon farms has been shown to reduce population growth for wild pink and coho salmon population that migrate past the salmon farms [CITE].
-Similarly, mobile predators such as birds, and marine mammals predate salmon across numerous populations, although it is unclear if predation rates from these predators are high enough to cause synchrony across population [CITE].
+For example, along the southern British Columbia coast, infection of wild salmon with sea lice from Atlantic salmon farms has been shown to reduce population growth for wild pink and coho salmon population that migrate past the salmon farms [@Connors2010; @Krkosek2011].
+Similarly, mobile predators such as birds, and marine mammals predate salmon across numerous populations, although it is unclear if predation rates from these predators are high enough to cause synchrony across population [@Ford2016; @Springer2014].
 However, in many areas (e.g., Alaska) the prevalence of disease and spatial extent of predation within and across populations is largely unknown due to the lack of pertinent data, making it difficult to estimate the relative importance of these mechanisms in driving the observed spatial synchrony.

 Among the four hypothesized mechanisms driving spatial synchrony across animal populations, synchronous environmental conditions is the most studied.